IgniteUI/igniteui-docfx/en/components/grids_templates/sizing.md

 The `width` for the children does not behave much different than the [**@@igxName**]({environment:angularApiUrl}/classes/@@igTypeDoc.html) itself, since each child grid is instance of [**@@igxName**]({environment:angularApiUrl}/classes/@@igTypeDoc.html) as well.

 The only difference is that the user cannot change the parent element of the child grid.
 That's why when the `width` is set to percentages, the `100%` width allocated for the child is smaller than the parent grid `width`.
-This is so that it is easier to distinguish when expanded th.
+This is so that it is easier to distinguish when it is expanded.
 The following image displays the default child grid sizes, since it defaults to `100%` width.

 <img src="../../images/grid_sizing/hgrid-width-percentages-v2.jpg" style="width: 80%"/>